 Events are selected by a trigger based on either the total energy deposited in the calorimeter or the number of charged-particle tracks reconstructed in the central drift chamber.
 The efficiency of the trigger is close to 100% for both signal and control mode decays.
-The offline event reconstruction [52, 53] starts by selecting events that are inconsistent with Bhabha scattering, and by requiring at least three charged particles that originate from the e^+e^- interaction region, meaning that they have longitudinal and transverse distances of closest approach to the e^+e^- interaction point (impact parameters) smaller than $3\,\mathrm{cm}$ and $1\,\mathrm{cm}$, respectively, and have transverse momenta greater than $200\,\mathrm{MeV}/c$.
+The off-line event reconstruction [52,53] starts by selecting events that are inconsistent with Bhabha scattering and by requiring at least three charged particles that originate from the e^+e^- interaction region, meaning that they have longitudinal and transverse distances of closest approach to the e^+e^- interaction point (impact parameters) smaller than 3 and 1 cm, respectively, and have transverse momenta greater than 200 MeV/c.

-Charged pion candidates must originate from the $e^+e^$ interaction region, have tracks with hits in the central drift chamber, transverse momenta larger than $0.1 \,\text{GeV}/c$, and momenta in the e^+e^- center-of-mass system (c.m.s.) larger than $0.8 \,\text{GeV}/c$.
-Charged particles are identified as pions with an efficiency of 98%, and a kaon-to-pion misidentification rate of 27%, using requirements on the output of a neural network that combines kinematic information, and particle-identification information from each subdetector [54].
+Charged pion candidates must originate from the $e^+e^$ interaction region and have tracks with hits in the central drift chamber, transverse momenta larger than 0.1 GeV/c, and momenta in the e^+e^- center-of-mass (c.m.) system larger than 0.8 GeV/c.
+Charged particles are identified as pions with an efficiency of 98% and a kaon-to-pion misidentification rate of 27%, using requirements on the output of a neural network that combines kinematic information and particle-identification information from each subdetector [54].
 We reconstruct photon candidates from localized energy deposits (clusters) from at least two calorimeter crystals.
-The clusters should have polar angles within the acceptance of the drift chamber $(17 < \theta < 150^{\circ})$ to ensure that they are not matched to tracks.
+The clusters should have polar angles within the acceptance of the drift chamber (17 $< \theta < 150^{\circ}$) to ensure that they are not matched to tracks.
 Clusters originating from beam-background particles, split-offs of hadronic showers, and track-cluster matching failures are suppressed using two multivariate discriminators, based on the time difference between the collision and reconstructed cluster, cluster-shape information [55], the distance between the cluster and the nearest track, and pulse-shape discrimination [56].
 Pairs of photon candidates are combined to form neutral pion candidates.
 Neutral pions from the D^+ decay are referred to as "hard" pions, to distinguish them from the lower-momentum "soft" pions originating from the D^{+} decay.
 Photons used to form hard-pion candidates must have energies greater than 80, 30, or 60 MeV if reconstructed in the forward (12.4 $< \theta < 31.4^{\circ}$), barrel $(32.2 < \theta < 128.7^{\circ})$, or backward $(130.7 < \theta < 155.7^{\circ})$ regions of the calorimeter.
-Hard neutral pions must have a diphoton mass in the range [120, 145] MeV/ c^2 (the typical diphoton mass resolution is $7 \,\mathrm{MeV}/c^2$) and c.m.s. momentum larger than $0.9 \,\text{GeV}/c$.
-Photons used to form soft-pion candidates must have energies greater than 25 MeV if reconstructed in the forward or barrel region of the calorimeter, and greater than 40 MeV if reconstructed in the backward region.
-Soft neutral pions must have a diphoton mass in the range [105,150] MeV/ c^2 and c.m.s. momentum larger than 0.1 GeV/c.
-Both hard and soft neutral pions are subject to a kinematic fit that constrains the diphoton mass to the known π^0 mass [57] .
+Hard neutral pions must have a diphoton mass in the range [120, 145] MeV/c^2 (the typical diphoton mass resolution is $7 \text{ MeV}/c^2$) and c.m. system momentum larger than 0.9 GeV/c.
+Photons used to form soft-pion candidates must have energies greater than 25 MeV if reconstructed in the forward or barrel region of the calorimeter and greater than 40 MeV if reconstructed in the backward region.
+Soft neutral pions must have a diphoton mass in the range [105, 150] MeV/ c^2 and c.m. system momentum larger than 0.1 GeV/c.
+Both hard and soft neutral pions are subject to a kinematic fit that constrains the diphoton mass to the known π^0 mass [57].
 Only candidates with successful fits and, for soft neutral pions, having χ^2 probabilities larger than 0.01 are retained for subsequent analysis.